Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 25 Juni 2025 23.37.27 UTC
+- WIB: Kamis, 26 Juni 2025 00.29.01 UTC
-- WITA: Kamis, 26 Juni 2025 00.37.27 UTC
+- WITA: Kamis, 26 Juni 2025 01.29.01 UTC
-- WIT: Kamis, 26 Juni 2025 01.37.27 UTC
+- WIT: Kamis, 26 Juni 2025 02.29.01 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: success
+Kategori: motivational